-What is gout?2-4
+What is gout?

-The condition is characterized by sudden and severe pains, redness and tenderness in the joints, most commonly in the base of the big toe.
-When affecting the big toe, gout can also be referred to as podagra.
+The condition is characterized by sudden and severe pains, redness, and tenderness in the joints, most classically in the base of the big toe.
+When affecting the big toe, gout is sometimes called podagra.

-These symptoms occur when uric acid, a product of ordinary metabolic processes, is deposited in the form of needle-like crystals in tissues and fluids within the body.
+These symptoms occur when uric acid, a normal product metabolism, is deposited in the form of needle-like crystals in tissues and fluids within the body.

-What causes gout?3-7
+What causes gout?